guoyuqing666/learngit2/readme.txt

 eeeeeemmmmmeeeeeefffff
 kkkkkkkkkkkkkkkkkk

-Git is gyq new friend
+Git is abb new friend
 Creating a new branch is quick